Arsenal ask Premier League to postpone their north London derby with Tottenham

 “We have reluctantly taken this step but we have many players currently unavailable across our squad as a result of Covid, injuries and players away with their countries at AFCON.”

-The PA news agency understands Tottenham are surprised at Arsenal’s request, believing the clubs to have the same number of coronavirus cases, and that the Premier League is expected to make a decision on Saturday morning.
+The PA news agency understands Tottenham are surprised at Arsenal’s request, believing the clubs to have the same number of coronavirus cases.
+The Premier League is expected to decide on Saturday whether the game can go ahead.

-Arteta earlier insisted he will prepare for the game to take place after fixtures against Wolves and Liverpool were postponed in the past month at the request of the opposition.
+Martin Odegaard missed Arsenal’s goalless Carabao Cup semi-final first-leg draw at Liverpool on Thursday due to Covid while Emile Smith Rowe and Takehiro Tomiyasu were injured.

+Granit Xhaka is suspended after his red card at Anfield while Cedric Soares suffered an injury in midweek, Bukayo Saka is dealing with a knock and Thomas Partey, Mohamed Elneny, Nicolas Pepe and Pierre-Emerick Aubameyang are all away at the Africa Cup of Nations.

 “I don’t know, it’s difficult to say that with total honesty without assessing our players,” he said when asked if he would like the game to be off.